Vamshichandra26/Video-Conferencing-Platform/README.md

 3. https://getstream.io/blog/webrtc-ip-leaks/
 4. https://webrtchacks.com/dear-ny-times/

-# SFU / MCU / Peer2Peer
+# SFU / MCU - Media Streams

- Selective Forwarding Unit - A Selective Forwarding Unit (SFU) is a media server that receives media from each party in a conference call, decides which streams should be forwarded to other parties, and then forwards them.
+**Selective Forwarding Unit** - A Selective Forwarding Unit (SFU) is a media server that receives media from each party in a conference call, decides which streams should be forwarded to other parties, and then forwards them.

-Multipoint Control Unit - A WebRTC MCU is a communication server that helps enable real-time communication (RTC) between devices and applications.
+**Multipoint Control Unit** - A WebRTC MCU is a communication server that helps enable real-time communication (RTC) between devices and applications.
 It stands for “multipoint control unit” and allows for multi-party communication by integrating various audio and video signals into a single stream.

 Peer2Peer - P2P networks are different from traditional client-server networks, in which each client is connected to a central server.
 In a P2P network, there is no central server; instead, each peer is equal and can connect to any other peer on the network.

+**SFU with Simulcast** - Combination Of Selective Forwarding Unit and Simulcast
+1. REcording
+2. Selective Video Stream

 1. https://getstream.io/blog/what-is-a-selective-forwarding-unit-in-webrtc/